softchris/azure-book/azure-functions.md

  - **Execution frequency**, If you expect your function to be executed continuously by multiple clients, it would be prudent to estimate the usage and calculate the cost of using functions accordingly.
 It might be cheaper to host your service on a VM

 ### Serverless vs App Services
-It's easy to think that your first go-to is AppService that fits most likely with your mental model as a developers, you want to move the app that you have from On Premise to the Cloud and to do so you need to provision databases, creating your Services in App Service and that's it right?
+It's easy to think that your first go-to, for putting apps in Azure, is AppService that fits most likely with your mental model as a developers, you want to move the app that you have from On Premise to the Cloud and to do so you need to provision databases, creating your Services in App Service and that's it right?
 Well, most applications are seldom that simple, they tend to need to talk to a number of sub systems to maybe log in, or grab a piece of data somewhere or perform a computation.

 All these side things are maybe the concern of more than one app in your echo system so it makes sense to move them out into separate services.
 Then you might realise you only need to call on these services very seldom like when a new user is created or there is an incoming request.
 Your response at that point is maybe to place that incoming message on a Queue, or insert a row in a Database or maybe create a Slack notification.